jeremymv2/env_pinning/README.md

 Environments without fear of a suprise unresolvable dependency constraint imposed by another Team or Group when they promote into a new Environment.
-It significantly lessons the burdens on the Chef Administrators / DevOps Champions who then to not have to "police" cookbook promotion, allowing the whole Organization to begin autonomously developing with Chef.
+It significantly lessons the burdens on the Chef Administrators / DevOps Champions who then do not have to "police" cookbook promotion, allowing the whole Organization to begin autonomously developing with Chef.

 An organization's pipeline should be able to "promote" these Role Cookbooks from